Chamal1120/dotfiles-linux-i3-gaps/README.md

 <br>
 ➡️ tmux repo - https://github.com/Chamal1120/Custom_tmux_config

-## Prerequisites
-I don't have a script to automate the nessaasy package installations at the moment. (it's WIP).

-Till then, you need to manually install packages to your system.

 ## How to use
 I manage my dotfiles with GNU `stow`. follow the below steps to simlink the files to necessary locations.